Breein Tyree

-Breein Alon Tyree (born January 13, 1998) is an American professional basketball player for Igokea m:tel of the Bosnian League and the ABA League.
+Breein Alon Tyree (born January 13, 1998) is an American-born naturalized Albanian professional basketball player for PAOK Thessaloniki of the Greek Basketball League (GBL) and EuroCup.
+He also represents the Albania national basketball team.
 He played college basketball for the Ole Miss Rebels.

 High school career

 Raised in the Somerset section of Franklin Township, Somerset County, New Jersey, Tyree played basketball, football, lacrosse and soccer in high school.
 He played lacrosse as a freshman for Rutgers Preparatory School in Somerset, New Jersey before suffering a lung contusion.
 In his sophomore year, Tyree transferred to St. Joseph High School in Metuchen, New Jersey.
 As a sophomore, he played soccer for the United States at an international youth tournament in Europe, but his mother soon drew him away from the sport.
 On the football field, Tyree played quarterback and safety for St. Joseph and received several college scholarship offers.
 Tyree was basketball teammates with Karl-Anthony Towns.
 As a junior, he averaged 18.8 points, 4.9 assists and 3.3 steals per game and was named Greater Middlesex Conference (GMC) player of the year.
 In his senior season, Tyree averaged 16.2 points, 4.8 rebounds and 4.5 assists per game.
 He was named first team all-conference and second team all-state, and led St. Joseph to the Greater Middlesex Conference tournament championship.
 Tyree was considered a three-star recruit and committed to play college basketball for Ole Miss over offers from Kansas State, UMass and USC, among others.